News & Reviews: Highlights

 Salon International de l'Estampe et du Dessin 2011, Grand Palais, Paris, April 29 - May 1, 2011, represented by gallery Paul Proute.

-Columbia Pictures, Spiderman movie sequel to be released in 2012, two McPherson paintings will be in the production.
+Columbia Pictures, Spiderman movie 2012, two McPherson paintings were selected for the production.

 Metropolitan Museum of Art, New York, NY, Robert Wood Johnson Gallery, July 13 - October 3, 2010, group exhibition, works from the permanent collection.